Satyajit-147/ROS2-Basics/README.md

 ## Learnings

 This was my first hands-on experience with ROS 2 (Robot Operating System 2), and it gave me a strong foundational understanding of how ROS-based systems are structured and how different components interact.
 Here's a breakdown of the key concepts I learned and understood during the task:

 ### ROS 2

-ROS 2 is a flexible and modular framework used to build robot applications.
-It's built around the idea of dividing a system into independent nodes that can communicate with each other using topics and messages.
-This modularity allows for scalable and distributed robotic software.
+ROS 2 consists of set of libraries required to build a fully-functioning robot in an isolated environment

 ### Nodes